-Oxypetalum plants are a genus of climbing plants that may reach about 90 cm in height.
+Oxypetalum plants are a genus of climbing plants that may reach about 90 cm (3 feet) in height.

 They carry deep green foliage and bloom in the summer through to autumn with pale blue stellar flowers.

 Some common names for Oxypetalum include Southern Star and Star of the Argentine.

 The seeds of Southern star and other Oxypetalum plants should be sown at a depth of 6 mm (1/4 inch) following the last frost of spring.